Junichiro Owaki

 If the above mentioned Oriental thoughts had been introduced to the West

-earlier, the victims of holy wars and inquisitions should have counted much
+earlier, the victims of holy wars and inquisitions should have counted

 less.
 It was not until the 20th century that the West was exposed to the